techidaily/site-games-able/source/_posts/beyond-apples-branding-unpacking-6-myths-of-mac-gaming.md

  While this is acceptable for non-demanding office tasks, it's not enough for gaming.
 I tried playing The Sims 4 on my M1 MacBook Air, and it was noticeably warm after just 30 minutes of gaming.
 How much hotter will it be if I play demanding titles like Call of Duty?

- This heat means the computer is likely either[CPU thermal throttling](https://www.makeuseof.com/what-is-cpu-thermal-throttling/) or[GPU thermal throttling](https://www.makeuseof.com/what-is-gpu-thermal-throttling-in-gaming/) (or both), so I was getting less performance than expected.
+ This heat means the computer is likely either [CPU thermal throttling](https://www.makeuseof.com/what-is-cpu-thermal-throttling/) or [GPU thermal throttling](https://www.makeuseof.com/what-is-gpu-thermal-throttling-in-gaming/) (or both), so I was getting less performance than expected.
 But when I play on my Acer Predator gaming laptop, I can push it for several hours and not notice any performance drop.

 ## 4\.
 Some Required Gaming Apps Aren't Available on macOS

  Many games rely on other apps to run properly.
 For example, many games rely on DirectX 12 for their visuals.
 However, Apple does not support DirectX.
 Instead, it has its own Metal API.
 So, to run games that do not support Metal API, you need to run a compatibility layer app like CrossOver.

- While[CrossOver now supports DirectX 12](https://www.makeuseof.com/crossover-directx-12-support-future-of-mac-gaming/) , which lets you play games on Mac using a compatibility layer, it still uses up more resources than running the game directly on the operating system.
+ While [CrossOver now supports DirectX 12](https://www.makeuseof.com/crossover-directx-12-support-future-of-mac-gaming/) , which lets you play games on Mac using a compatibility layer, it still uses up more resources than running the game directly on the operating system.

 ![The homepage of Easy Anti Cheat](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/05/easy-anti-cheat-3.jpg)